-DPP: Advanced aims to provide participants with state-of-the-art knowledge on productivity, which enables them to diagnose the current productivity performance of any organization, adopt appropriate tools and techniques, and implement applicable solutions for improvement.
+DPP: Advanced aims to provide participants with updated knowledge of productivity trends, which enables them to lead productivity improvement activities at the organizational level.
+The practitioners are also expected to be able to diagnose the productivity performance of any organization, adopt appropriate tools and techniques, and implement applicable solutions for improvement.
 Therefore, NPOs are requested to nominate professionals who are expected to work as productivity practitioners for this course.
-At the end of the program, they are expected to practice the techniques learned, carry out self-development plans to guide junior practitioners, and upgrade the level of professional assistance provided to organizations and industries.
+After completing the course, they are expected to practice the techniques learned, carry out self-development plans to guide junior practitioners, and upgrade the level of professional assistance provided to organizations and industries.